n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/Strapi/README.md

 ### 2. Strapi node (create: entry)

-This node will create an entry for the content type `Post`.
+This node will create an entry for the content type `posts`.
 If you have a different content type, use that content type instead.

 1. First of all, you'll have to enter credentials for the Strapi node.
 You can find out how to do that [here](../../../credentials/Strapi/README.md).
 2. Select 'Create' from the ***Operation*** dropdown list.